AnguishedEnd/HACS_node.js_version/README.md

 ====

 ## DESCRIPTION:
-A raspberry pi is set up as a webserver and connected to it via USB is an Arduino UNO.
-Users connect to the raspberry pi via a web interface.
+A Raspberry Pi (model B) is set up as a webserver and connected to it via USB is an Arduino UNO.
+Users connect to the RPi via a web interface.
-On the webpage users can read and set both the digital and analogue pins of the Arduino.
+On the webpage, users can both read and control pins of the Arduino.
-Initially I will display the temperature of a room to start of with.

 ##REPOSITORY:

-/Arduino - Contains the sketch to upload to the Arduino UNO /RaspberryPi_Server - Contains source for everything you need to put on your server
+* /Arduino - Contains all source code related to the Arduino
+* /RaspberryPi_Server - Contains source for everything you need to put on your web server

 ##WHAT YOU NEED:
-Raspberry Pi Model B
+* Raspberry Pi Model B
-Arduino Uno
+* Arduino
-Installation of Apache+PHP on the Raspberry Pi Installation of node.js on Raspberry Pi
+* Installation of Apache+PHP on the RPi
+* Installation of node.js on Raspberry Pi (v0.6.19)
-Installation of npm (node packaged modules) on Raspberry Pi Installation of node.js module socket.io on Raspberry Pi
+* Installation of npm (node packaged modules) on RPi (v1.1.4)
+* Installation of node.js module socket.io on RPi (v0.9.10)
+* Installation of node.js module node-serialport on RPi (v1.0.6)

 ##REFERENCES: